 What are the requirements for renting a unit to an assisted family?

-The tenant must be a HCV recipient.
-The unit must meet HUD Housing Quality Standards (HQS) and rent requested must be within HUD's Fair Market Rents (FMR) and market comparable rates.
+The tenant must be an HCV recipient.
+The unit must meet HUD Housing Quality Standards (HQS) and the rent requested must be within HUD's Fair Market Rents (FMR) and market comparable rates.

 How are units made available to HCV participants?

-What to do if a HCV recipient becomes interested in renting your unit?
+What to do if an HCV recipient becomes interested in renting your unit?

 - Tenant Screening

 If contacted by a prospective tenant, the owner/agent is solely responsible for screening the tenant to assure they're suitable.
 Please be advised that this agency is not permitted to provide any information regarding the tenant other than their eligibility status for the HCV program.
 You are permitted to use any or all of the following screening procedures: